ricsanfre/pi-cluster/docs/_docs/cilium.md

 - [Klipper Load Balancer](https://github.com/k3s-io/klipper-lb) as embedded Service Load Balancer

-K3S master nodes need to be installed with the following additional options
+K3S master nodes need to be installed with the following additional options:

 - `--flannel-backend=none`: to disable Fannel instalation
 - `--disable-network-policy`: Most CNI plugins come with their own network policy engine, so it is recommended to set --disable-network-policy as well to avoid conflicts.